xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

    way to access to MotionCor2 outside of DM.
 Fortunitely, we can still utilize the powerful GPU card.
 If we run *framewatcher* to align ~30-40 Super-res frames, it can do as fast as ~10 seconds for one stack.
 This is sufficient at least for our session monitoring purpose.
 Very nice indeed!

+#.
+Always remember to extract K3 camera first BEFORE you try to insert Ceta camera.